NovoDwarf/Grekov/README.md

 > [!WARNING]
 > This project was created for educational purposes and is still under development.
 It may contain bugs, incomplete features, and architectural flaws.
 The code is not production-ready and should be used with caution.

+Grekov is named after **Mitrofan Borisovich Grekov**, a Russian painter known for his works depicting military and historical subjects.
+Learn more about Mitrofan Grekov on [Wikipedia](https://en.wikipedia.org/wiki/Mitrofan_Grekov).

 ## Features

 - Package Management — discover and manage application packages from configured directories.